stAItuned/content-manager/team/Roberta-Ghidini/meta.md

 ---

 I can’t tell you who I am, because I need to understand that too, but you can get an idea about me reading what I like to do.
-I love waking up enthusiastic about what I’m going to do next,I love having ideas and spreading them, in different fields and I’m a very creative person.
+I love waking up enthusiastic about what I’m going to do next, I love having ideas and spreading them, in different fields and I’m a very creative person.
 I don’t know what I will do in my life but in the meantime:

 <br />